wp-plugins/beomps-korea-postcode-search/readme.txt

 == Frequently Asked Questions ==

-1.
+1. start.

 == Screenshots ==

-1. screenshot_1.png how to use1
+1. screenshot-1.png how to use1
-1. screenshot_2.png how to use2
+2. screenshot-2.png how to use2

 == Changelog ==